justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 #### Capacity of Ships

 To complete this analysis, I converted values found for lng shipping to super critical co2.
-To do this I converted LNG capacties to Super Critical Co2 with the following conversion factors:
+To do this,  I converted LNG capacties to super critical Co2 with the following conversion factors:
 * 1 tonne co2 super critical = 2.64812 meter cubed super critical co2
 * 1 tonnes LNG = 2.21 m3 LNG (liquid)
 * 1 tonne co2 = 544.66 m^3

 The capacity range:
-* The lower bound of the distribution was 33358 cubic meteres
+* The lower bound of the distribution is 33358 cubic meteres
-* The upper bound was 175132
+* The upper bound is 175132
-* The median provided 114723
+* The median provided is 114723
-* The standard deviation was 5
+* The standard deviation is 5

-#### Number of Ships
+#### Number of Tankers

-The number of ships in the atlantic basin dedicated to LNG transort recorded in 2008 was 63.
+The number of tankers in the atlantic basin dedicated to LNG transort recorded in 2008 was 63.
 I calculated a rough estimate of 25 percent of these being used to transport carbon annually.
 A better source is needed to accurately record model.
 If ships are used to transport both a random distribution designed according to a probability distribution would suitably model the data.

-A total of 15 ships were modelled.
+A total of 15 tankers were modelled.